darktable-org/dtdocs/content/preferences-settings/miscellaneous.md

 # tags

 omit hierarchy in simple tag lists
 : When exporting images any hierarchical tags are also added as a simple list of non-hierarchical tags to make them visible to some other programs.
-When this option is checked darktable will only include the last part of the hierarchy and ignore the rest.
+When this option is checked Ansel will only include the last part of the hierarchy and ignore the rest.
 So `foo|bar|baz` will only add `baz`.

 # shortcuts with multiple instances